Jia0612/Jia0612/README.md

 **English** · [中文](README.zh-CN.md)

-I build tools that make engineering easier for beginners.
-I don't have a traditional engineering background, and I used to feel powerless when I couldn't turn my product ideas into reality.
-Learning engineering was painful, so I started building the tools I wish I had.
-For me, code shouldn't be a barrier.
-A middle schooler should be able to understand it.
-Let's make learning like gaming.
+Riley is an "aggressive" AI learner, devotes to make learning as exciting as gaming.

+I build tools that make engineering more approachable for beginners.

+Happy learning—and happy building!

 💼 [LinkedIn](https://www.linkedin.com/in/shujie0607/)